Use of User Input Translations

 Sending Localized Notifications

-Multilingual user input can also be used in correspondence you send to your customers and vendors by means of MYOB Advanced mailings, which are described in detail in Managing Mailings.
-Starting with MYOB Advanced 6, you can specify a locale for a notification template.
+Multilingual user input can also be used in correspondence you send to your customers and vendors by means of MYOB Acumatica mailings, which are described in detail in Managing Mailings.
+Starting with MYOB Acumatica 6, you can specify a locale for a notification template.
 The system uses the assigned locale to apply region-specific settings to the text, dates, and digits in the body of the notification template.
 The system also retrieves the translations of the values needed to replace the placeholders in the body according to the language of the locale.

 If you want to send mailings in the language preferred by a customer or a vendor, you need to set up the system as follows: